-- In order to manage the risk, we are opening the industry in phases.
+In order to manage the risk, we are opening the industry in phases.
 In the first phase, we have designated a Resilient Corridor which runs from Negril along the north coast to Portland.
-A second Resilient Corridor is the Kingston Business District (New Kingston and environs) which will be open to business travellers and a third Resilient Corridor on the South Coast which runs from Milk River to Negril. - Can I leave my hotel if I am staying along the Resilient Corridor? - If you are a visitor staying along the Resilient Corridor you will be under the stay in zone order.
-This means you will be required to remain at your hotel/resort within the corridor for the duration of your stay.
+A second Resilient Corridor is the Kingston Business District (New Kingston and environs) which will be open to business travellers and a third Resilient Corridor on the South Coast which runs from Milk River to Negril.

+• Can I leave my hotel if I am staying along the Resilient Corridor?

+- If you are a visitor staying along the Resilient Corridor you will be under the Stay in Zone order.
+This means you will be allowed to leave your hotel/resort to visit any amusement park, water park, or water attraction within the corridor that has been certified by the authorities to be a COVID-19 resilient attraction. - All travel to and from the attraction must be on transportation licensed under the Tourist Board Act.